-Companies are embracing the promise of the Internet of Things for disruption and growth.
+Companies are looking for to the Internet of Things as inspiration to discover product opportunities.
 They see it as an opportunity to leap-frog the competition and significantly grow their revenues.
 And yet, many companies are failing and growing disillusioned.
-So how can Product Leaders leverage IoT to discover opportunities that can take their company to the next level?
+So how can Product Leaders leverage IoT to discover product opportunities that can take their company to the next level?

 In this post, I look at proven Product Management techniques to identify problems and then explore how IoT can help you build products that solve those problems.